 Creating an eBook for your business is one of the best ways to convert leads and increase brand awareness among potential buyers.
 In fact, 51% of today’s B2B businesses are incorporating eBooks into their content marketing campaigns.

 Allowing for the dissemination of in-depth, detailed content, eBooks enable businesses to connect with a target audience based on their specific stage in the buying journey.

 Whether offering valuable industry tips, troubleshooting, product details, case studies, or comprehensive service overviews, eBooks can be used to address everything from product components to company best practices.

-However, eBooks can be time-consuming and, in some cases, somewhat expensive to produce, so it’s important to keep a few simple tips in mind to ensure optimal return on investment (ROI).
+However, eBooks can be time-consuming and, in some cases, somewhat expensive to produce.
+Hence, it’s essential to keep a few simple tips in mind to ensure an optimal return on investment (ROI).

 1. Write Your eBook With Your Target Audience In Mind

 Your eBook should be written for a specific audience, and that audience should be able to benefit directly from your products or services.
 Put some serious thought into the specific personas you want to target — are you trying to reach designers?
 Procurement managers?
 Plant managers?
 MROs?
 Determine who you want to focus on and where you can create the most powerful connections.